douglasF5/sage-budget-tracking/README.md

 - As a beginner exercise, this project wasn’t focused on advanced optimizations regarding data storage, processing, accessibility, scalability, cross-browser compatibility, etc. There’s still a lot to be done about it.
 - This project was proposed by Rocketseat during one of their free courses.
-- The UI was redesigned based on this one provided by Rocketseat.
-Feel free to check the original as well as my version of it here.
+- The UI was completely redesigned for this exercise.